5 Key Traits of a Great Restaurant Owner

 In order to succeed, a restaurant owner must stay on top of the business' bookkeeping, accounting, marketing, sales, and human resources issues.
 Some of these certainly can be outsourced.
 You can pay a bookkeeper to track the money, and you can hire a public relations person to handle the promotions.
 But that doesn't mean you can walk away from those tasks.
 You need to keep on top of all aspects of the business to make sure it's running smoothly.

-Unlike the stories you might see on Food Network, most restaurant owners don’t become millionaire celebrities.
-If you open a new restaurant with the thought that it will make you rich, think again.
+Unlike the stars you might see on Food Network, most restaurant owners don’t become overnight millionaire celebrities.
 Success comes with perseverance, which starts with patience.
-One of the reasons so many restaurants close within the first couple of years of the opening is that people get tired of working long hours and not seeing big results.
+One of the reasons so many restaurants shut down a couple of years after opening is that their owners get tired of working long hours and not seeing big results.

 No one is going to care about your restaurant as much as you do.
-That’s why it’s important that you put your heart and soul into it, in order to stay motivated when problems arise or business is slow.
+That’s why you have to put your heart and soul into it to stay motivated when problems arise or business is slow.